fatimahkj/EBF/README.md

 To run the tool:

-`   ./scripts/RunEBF.py -a 32|64 -c -s strategy -p property-file benchmark `
+`   ./scripts/RunEBF.py -a 32|64 -c -p property-file benchmark
+`

 For example:

-`    ./scripts/RunEBF.py -a 32 -s incr -p property-file/reach benchmarks/pthread/bigshot_p.c
+`    ./scripts/RunEBF.py -a 32 -p property-file/reach benchmarks/pthread/bigshot_p.c
 `

 A demonistration vedio of how to use the tool: